 The first club was based in Neath Hill community centre.
 Milton Keynes Council provided the initial funding to cover the costs of hiring the community rooms.

 Community members came together and set up a committee to run events.
 Like many traditional clubs, volunteers set up games, parties and different activities for the whole community to join in.
-Unfortunately, the club closed due to lack of volunteers.
+Unfortunately, the club closed 3 years later due to a lack of volunteers.

 Deaf Club – Downs Barn